palak2011/medici/README.md

 medici
 ======

-Double-entry accounting system for nodejs + mongoose
+Double-entry accounting system for nodejs + mongoose.

-## Basics
+## Basics and Overview

 To use Medici you will need a working knowledge of JavaScript, Node.js, and Mongoose.